moreta/workflow-parser/README.md

 This repository contains the official parser for GitHub Actions `main.workflow` files, along with unit tests and a command-line driver.
+There are also syntax-highlighting configuration files for Vim and Atom, under the `syntax/` directory.

 # Using the parser